phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 * `SpectrometerSnapshot` instances (model elements) are created dynamically, but no `PhetioGroup` is involved.
 See `Spectrometer` method `takeSnapshot` for details.
 The corresponding view element, `SpectrometerSnapshot`, is _not_ created dynamically.
-A fixed number of `SpectrometerSnapshot` instances is created at startup and mutated as needed.
+A fixed number of `SpectrometerSnapshot` instances are created at startup and mutated as needed.
 See `SpectrometerSnapshotsDialog` for details.

 **Listeners**: Unless otherwise noted in the code, uses of `link`, `addListener`, etc. do not require a corresponding